Dev.Chan64's Blog

 designers now need to interpret and control the entire flow.

-now approaches as the limit of a structureless flow.
+now appears as the limit of a structure with no flow.

 3. Why Must Systems Converge into a Flow